 Best odds to win the WNBA Championship

-The Aces were the cut-and-dry best team in the league last season, so it's no surprise to see them back atop the odds board heading into 2023.
+The Aces are cut-and-dry the best team in the league this season, so it's no surprise to see them atop the odds board at the moment.

 Other WNBA Championship choices